6.2 Inference for the Mean in Practice

 Your Turn!

 A random sample of statistics students were asked to estimate the total number of hours they spend watching television in an average week.
-The responses are recorded in the figure below.
+The responses are recorded in figure 6.5.
 Use this sample data to construct a 98% confidence interval for the mean number of hours statistics students will spend watching television in one week.

 0 3 1 20 9